Varedis/TDAnimEngine/README.markdown

 	[self addChild:robot];

 It requires you have a SpriteSheet png for the character and it's generated PLIST with the same name.

+***USING LOCATOR SUPPORT***

+Maya Setup:
+Follow the same steps as setting up a plane, but use a locator instead, parent the locator to whatever you want it to follow.
+Make sure you select it when you run the export script.

+Cocos2d Setup:
+When you want to add a sprite to the locator inside cocos2d you simply need to run the following code:
+	CCNode *Locator = (CCNode *)[robot getPointByName:@"myLocator"];
+        CCSprite *hat = [CCSprite spriteWithSpriteFrameName:@"RobotHat.png"];
+        [Locator addChild:hat];

 ###IMPORTING ANIMATIONS###
 To import animations to your character use: